 The intended suspect of the warrant, sought in connection with a drug investigation, had in fact been apprehended earlier that morning.
 No drugs were found at the apartment and Breonna was unarmed.
 The police initially attempted to depict Breonna as a “suspect.”
 Louisville has since passed “Breonna’s Law,” which bans no-knock warrants, and Congress has introduced legislation to prohibit such warrants at the federal level.

 Breonna Taylor’s name became a rallying cry for the Black Lives Matter and police abolition movement during the COVID-19 pandemic, as well as a symbol of the AAPF’s #SayHerName campaign to raise awareness of Black women’s deaths by police.

 In the fall of 2020, a grand jury reviewed the case and voted on indictments presented to them by the Kentucky Attorney General, Daniel Cameron.
 There were no indictments for murder presented.
-One officer was indicted for “wanton endangerment,” for shooting into the apartments next to Taylor’s residence.
+One officer was indicted (but not convicted) for “wanton endangerment,” for shooting into the apartments next to Taylor’s residence.
 The officers who shot into Taylor’s apartment were not indicted and none were charged with Taylor’s death.

 Read the transcript at PBS Newshour.

 There are ongoing campaigns to honor Breonna Taylor and keep public attention on police brutality against Black women.
 Read about the commitment of the WNBA, The WNBA is determined to keep Saying Her Name: How the league is using this season to raise awareness of the fact that Black women are killed by police violence, too.